Did dioxins spread after the Ohio train derailment? | Federal News Network

 ROUTES TO THE ENVIRONMENT

-There is already some level of dioxins in the environment — they can be created by certain industrial processes, or even by people burning trash in their backyards, McBride said.
+Some level of dioxins are already in the environment — they can be created by certain industrial processes, or even by people burning trash in their backyards, McBride said.

-Once they are released, dioxins can stick around in soil for decades.
-They can contaminate plants including crops.
+Once released, dioxins can stick around in soil for decades.
+They can contaminate plants, including crops.
 They accumulate up the food chain in oils and other fats.

 In East Palestine, it’s possible that soot particles from the plume carried dioxins onto nearby farms, where they could stick to the soil, McBride said.